zeerakmo/Level4IndividualProject/timelog.md

 ## 11 Dec 2020

 * *7 hour* * Cleaned up my comparison notebook code by creating a new evaluation notebook with a consistent and understandable structure
            * Completed standard deviation metric to compare to average of normal dataset aswell.
 This let me show how robust my dataset was

+## 13 Dec 2020

+* *6 hour* * Cleaned up the separate algortihm notebooks
+           * Updated the repository with the new annotation files for the 300 width photos